OnionUI/Onion/website/versioned_docs/version-4.0/Resources/Emulators.md

 - Extensions: `.scummvm`

 > **Notes**
 > For each ScummVM game folder you need to create a `scummvm` file with the same name (just add the `.scummvm` extension), and place it in the root of the rom folder (`Roms/SCUMMVM`).
-The file must contain the game's "short name" which can be found here: <https://www.scummvm.org/compatibility/2.7.0/>.
+The file must contain the game's "short name" which can be found here: <https://www.scummvm.org/compatibility/2.1.1/>.
 (This requires Onion V4 and an updated ScummVM package - done via Package Manager).
 >
 > **Example**
 > Game folder: `Roms/SCUMMVM/The Secret of Monkey Island/`
-> ScummVM file: `Roms/SCUMMVM/The Secret of Monkey Island.scummvm`, contents: `scumm:monkey`
+> ScummVM file: `Roms/SCUMMVM/The Secret of Monkey Island.scummvm`, contents: `monkey`
 >
 > **Audio Troubleshooting**
 > We recommend sourcing original `.sou` audio files for `Full Throttle`, `The Dig` and `The Curse of Monkey Island` to avoid audio issues (such as missing speech or dropping out).